-Since her debut CD in 2010, Yvette has released three more CD’s, “No Man’s Land” with a host of friends lending a helping hand – Bill Kirchen, Cindy Cashdollar, and, Dirk Powell, just to name a few, and “Me & T-Coe’s Country” and “Oh What A Silent Night” with pedal steel ace, Richard Comeaux.
+Since her debut album in 2010, Landry has released three more CDs…First was “No Man’s Land” with a host of friends including Bill Kirchen, Cindy Cashdollar, Dirk Powell lending a helping hand.
+Later she released, “Me & T-Coe’s Country” and “Oh What A Silent Night” with pedal steel ace, Richard Comeaux.
 Her first children’s book, “The Ghost Tree,” was nominated for “Louisiana’s Young Reader’s Choice Award.”
 And more recently, her new book, “Madame Grand Doigt,” along with “The Ghost Tree,” were formally accepted into the Library of Congress Collection for Children’s Literature.

 Her latest project, Yvette Landry & The Jukes – Louisiana Lovin’, featuring Roddie Romero, grew out of a previous recording session where Landry and Romero remade the only number one hit to come out of Lafayette, Louisiana — Dale & Grace’s rendition of “I’m Leaving It Up To You.”

 Recorded at famed Dockside Studios, and nominated for Offbeat Magazine’s Best of the Beat Awards in two categories (Best Roots Rock Artist and Best Roots Rock Album) Louisiana Lovin’ will take you back to a time where dance halls and Juke Joints in Louisiana were the place to be.